 Yes, it’s full of supermarkets which have restaurant-level prices.
 No, I don’t want to be part of this.

 Accommodation in Vama Veche

 Accommodation?
 Yes, it’s full of villas, houses, campings, hotels and hostels.
 It’s crazy expensive.
 Probably you will end up paying at least 40 Euros for a night during the weekend.
-Yes for Europe it’s cheap, for a village in the middle of nowhere it’s ripping you off.
+Yes, for Europe it’s cheap, but for a village in the middle of nowhere, it’s ripping you off.
 Don’t set your expectations too high.
 It’s only a place to sleep.

 People used to sleep in a tent, lots of them.
 Nowadays, not so much.
 It’s not a “thing” anymore.
 Although there is a famous camping site there, quite big and very hipsterish.
 Even that place is expensive.
 I bet it’s because of the colours.

 But that “thing” that was making this place special, was exactly this: not being so pretentious.
 Cheap was a trademark of this place.
 And that’s part of what made it famous.

 As years passed by, the parties there became bigger, lasted longer, more bars were built, some withstand the many transformations of the village, where some did not.